 This is a best prospect industry sector for this country.
 Includes a market overview and trade data

 Traditionally, Arab tourists and Lebanese expatriates drove robust retail apparel sales in Lebanon.
-However, Lebanon’s economic crisis and global travel restrictions due to the spread of COVID-19 have discouraged tourists from traveling to Lebanon; the number of passengers traveling to the Beirut airport in the first half of 2020 fell by over 70 percent compared to the first half of 2019.
+Lebanon’s economic crisis and global travel restrictions imposed as a result of the spread of COVID-19 discouraged tourists from traveling to Lebanon in 2020.
+However, the government has lifted most COVID-19 movement restrictions as of July 2021, and additional tourists are traveling to the country.
+Experts predict sales in apparel to regain historical averages in the coming few years.

-According to Lebanese Customs statistics, U.S. apparel exports to Lebanon reached $7.9 million in 2019, compared to $7.3 million in 2018, constituting around 1.3 percent of total apparel imports to Lebanon.
-A range of U.S. brands are available in the Lebanese market, including: American Eagle Outfitters, GAP, Gymboree, Juicy Couture, Michael Kors, Marc Jacobs, Nautica, Nike, Polo Ralph Lauren, Rock and Republic, 7 for All Mankind, Steve Madden, Tommy Hilfiger, Tory Burch, True Religion and Under Armour.
+According to Lebanese Customs statistics, U.S. apparel exports to Lebanon reached $5 million in 2021, compared to $2 million in 2020, constituting around 1.5 percent of total apparel imports to Lebanon.
+A range of U.S. brands are still available in the Lebanese market, including GAP, Gymboree, Juicy Couture, Michael Kors, Marc Jacobs, Nautica, Nike, Polo Ralph Lauren, Rock and Republic, 7 for All Mankind, Steve Madden, Tommy Hilfiger, Tory Burch, True Religion and Under Armour.

 Table 1: Apparel Chart

-Demand for casual wear in Lebanon is high.
+Demand for casual wear in Lebanon remains high.
 Consequently, there is demand for U.S. apparel, as many Lebanese consider U.S. brands to be the leader in casual wear, according to industry experts.

-Lebanese buyers regularly travel to the Magic Apparel Show in Las Vegas and the Coterie Show in New York to explore the latest trends in the U.S. fashion industry.
+Lebanese buyers traveled to the Magic Apparel Show in Las Vegas and the Coterie Show in New York to explore the latest trends in the U.S. fashion industry.

 The U.S. Commercial Service provides a wide range of services, including Gold Key Service (GKS) and International Partner Search (IPS), which help U.S. companies explore opportunities in Lebanon.
 Moreover, the U.S. Commercial Service organizes events and exhibitions, including “Taste of America,” to promote U.S. products and services in Lebanon.